a-robu/green-snake/README.md

 # Building AppImage

 The game can be distribuited in the AppImage format.
-For this, the `appimage-builder` build tool is needed - which in turn needs `patchelf`.
+For this, the `appimage-builder` build tool is needed, which in turn needs `patchelf`.
 To install these two commands, run the following installation commands.

 ```bash
 sudo apt install patchelf